 MATERIAL CHANGES AND COMMITMENTS

-Your Directors confirm that there are no material changes and commitments affectingthe financial position of the company which has occurred between the end of the financialyear of the company and the date of this report.
+Your Directors confirm that there was no material changes and commitment affecting thefinancial performance of the Company which occurred between the end of the financial yearto which the financial statements relate and the date of this report.